semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 bash temporal_finetune.bash ./configs/crossvalidation_configs_multi
 ```

-It is recommended to use ``nohup`` and ``logfile-appending`` to finetune the models, since the scripts produce many terminal outputs:
+It is recommended to use ``nohup`` and ``logfile-appending`` to finetune the models since the scripts produce many terminal outputs:

 ```
 nohup bash temporal_finetune.bash ./configs/crossvalidation_configs_multi >> logs/xlm-roberta-large_crossvalidation_multi.log &
 ```

 Predefined directories with the required configuration files are available in the [configs directory](configs).
-For example the directory [configs/crossvalidation_configs_multi](configs/crossvalidation_configs_multi) contains all configuration files necessary to finetune all the multi-class datasets in a crossvalidation manner.
+For example, the directory [configs/crossvalidation_configs_multi](configs/crossvalidation_configs_multi) contains all configuration files necessary to finetune all the multi-class datasets in a crossvalidation manner.

 There is another configuration file that is important to adjust the hyperparameters.
 The file [configs/params.json](configs/params.json) needs to be adjusted each time before the finetuning process is started.